Brian Noble: Salford City Reds' new coach wants 'legacy'

 Koukash also wants to add as many as 10 new faces to the squad ahead of next season, but former Bradford, Wigan, Crusaders and Great Britain coach Noble has warned that there is no place for "mercenary" players at the Salford City Stadium.

 He added: "First and foremost, the criteria has to be that you want to be at Salford.
 You have to want to play here.
 It's no good pulling in a load of mercenaries.
 It just doesn't work.
 If you can pass that golden rule, then you've a chance."

 A number of top names, including Australia coach Tim Sheens and former Sydney Roosters chief Brian Smith, were linked with the job after Salford dismissed Phil Veivers at the start of March.

 But Koukash said Noble stood out as the leading candidate after meeting him for the first time, describing the 52-year-old as an "intelligent leader".

 The multi-millionaire racehorse owner added: "Brian truly believes in my vision.
 He knows the potential of Salford City Reds and the surrounding area.

-"I remember just after I took over the club [in January] and I read Brian's comments about the potential for each club.
-He really spoke highly about the potential of Salford.
+"I remember just after I took over the club [in January] and He really spoke highly about the potential of Salford.